 The narrative for what I consider to be one of the best love stories starts with Tina.
 A customs officer whose job is to stop people at the border.
 Tina has a gift though, she can smell a range of emotions.
 This gift allows her to pinpoint who has something to hide.
 One day she meets a stranger, Vore, who not only smells suspicious but at the same time arouses a curiosity within her she can’t explain.

 The story is a drama, fantasy, romance of the peculiar kind and there will

 Starring: Eva Melander and, Eero Milonoff, Jorgen Thorsen, Ann Petren and, Sten Ljunggren.

 Border Movie Review (Gräns)

 As I mentioned before, I’m a massive fan of the original author, his ideas are like nothing I have ever read before.
-This film and it’s predecessor Let the Right One In, are examples of where the film does the book justice.
+This film and its predecessor Let the Right One In, are examples of where the film does the book justice.
 I would love to know just how much say Lindqvist has in the end result.
 I would like to think it’s a lot or the results wouldn’t be this spectacular.

-Themes are dark and ominous.
+The themes are dark and ominous.
 Tina’s life is sad and lonely despite her

 As well as the dousing of melancholy the film serves up, it contains some confronting ideas.
 I won’t go into specifics just yet, but don’t go in expecting a quiet carnage like in his previous film.